 Higher Education Career

-Covering nearly 30 years, Paul has made contributions to the fields of art, business, computing, design, entrepreneurship, health, management and science.
+Covering over 30 years, Paul has made contributions to the fields of art, business, computing, design, entrepreneurship, health, management and science.
 Over a decade, Paul worked as a member of university executive teams, leading organisational & cultural change and contributing to mergers that established three new universities in the UK.
 Most recently, he held the posts of Pro Vice-Chancellor for Learning & Teaching and Executive Dean for Arts and Business.
 Whilst working at the University of Wales, Newport, he held the title of Professor of Entrepreneurial Leadership.
 Paul holds a postgraduate certificate in Institutional Management & Change in Higher Education, an MA in Microcomputer Systems and a BSc in Physics.
 From 2011 to 2014, he was a member of HEFCE’s Leadership, Governance and Management Strategic Advisory Committee.

 University of Wales Newport